pellepelster/snex/README.md

 ### Templates

 `snex` has default replacement templates for different well-known files extensions.
-E.g. replacements inside a `.md` will automatically be surrounded by the markdown code block markers.
+E.g. replacements inside a `.md` will automatically be surrounded by markdown code block markers.

 You can override the used template with